Solvang, California: Geography

 Solvang is located in the Santa Ynez Valley some 46 mi north-west of Santa Barbara and about 15 mi north of the Pacific coast.
 According to the United States Census Bureau, the city has a total area of 2.4 sqmi, 99.95% of it land and 0.05% of it water.

 Climate

 Solvang enjoys sunshine throughout the year with clear, warm days and cool nights.
-Average temperatures vary between 52 and 72 F with highs reaching the lower 90s °F (lower 30s °C) and winter lows in the upper 30s °F (below 5°C.) Furthermore, Solvang experiences large diurnal temperature variations, especially in the summer, when daily temperatures vary on average by almost 40°F (22°C.) Average annual rainfall for Solvang (recorded between 1964 and 2010) is 19.31 in.
+Average temperatures vary between 52 and 72 F with highs reaching the lower 90s °F (lower 30s °C) and winter lows in the upper 30s °F (between 2 and 5 °C).
+Furthermore, Solvang experiences large diurnal temperature variations, especially in the summer, when daily temperatures vary on average by almost 40 °F (22 °C) Average annual rainfall for Solvang (recorded between 1964 and 2010) is 19.31 in.

 Solvang is 140 mi northwest of Los Angeles.